Highland Tour from Glasgow

 Inveraray, The Trossachs and Loch Lomond

-Beginning your Scottish highlands tour from Glasgow we will arrange to pick you up from your accommodation or hotel, we will then travel the scenic route to Inveraray.
+Beginning your Highlands tour from Glasgow we will arrange to pick you up from your accommodation or hotel, we will then travel the scenic route to Inveraray.
 Here you may want to explore the historic, iconic Inveraray Castle or perhaps Inveraray jail, capturing your imagination, where many of the inmates were held before being transported overseas to Australia, Canada or the USA.
 Often this was for fairly minor misdemeanours such as stealing bread for their families.
 You may wish to lunch here before returning to Glasgow via the bonnie banks of Loch Lomond, which offers the option of a sail along the tranquil loch.

 Oban via Glencoe